Skip to Content

 • 85% reduction in lost-time incident frequency

-• 92% reduction in severity
+• 92% reduction in incident severity

 Financial impact: